Pre-Nursing Admission Criteria:

 Residency: 32 of final 61 hours must be earned at Hesston College.

-Written Communication (6 hours) – ENGL 125 College Writing I and ENGL 135 College Writing II or ENGL 225 Advanced Critical Research and Argument.
+Communication-written – ENGL 125 College Writing I, ENGL 135 College Writing II or higher.

-Social Science (9 hours) – PSY 200 General Psychology, PSY 206 Developmental Psychology and SOC 203 Introduction to Sociology or SOC 207 Sociology of Families.
+Social Science – PSY 206 Developmental Psychology and either SOC 203 Introduction to Sociology or SOC 207 Sociology of Families.

-(to bring total general education, support and elective hours to 60).
+Elective Courses to bring total general education, support and elective hours to 60.

 NURS 300 Nursing Foundations I, NURS 301 Holistic Assessment, NURS 302 Foundations II and Maternal/Child Nursing, NURS 306 Nursing Theories and Professional Practice, NURS 308 Healthcare Ethics, NURS 312 Healthcare Systems, Policy and Finance, NURS 316 Evidence-Based Practice, NURS 331 Clinical Pharmacology I, NURS 400 Acute Care Nursing I, NURS 402 Acute Care Nursing II, NURS 406 Healthcare Informatics, Quality and Safety, NURS 408 Nursing Management and Leadership, NURS 410 Population-Based Nursing, NURS 431 Clinical Pharmacology II and NURS 490 Integration Seminar.